What is planning in the moment?

 All our observations are uploaded into our online system, Tapestry.
 Parents are given a log-in and password and are able to log-in and view the observations made of their children.
 In addition, parents are able to upload their own observations of their children participating in activities that can be shared with the class.
 Our children thoroughly enjoy sharing their experiences with their friends and the school staff.

-Instead of having focus activities, we select two focus children per week to work with and observe closely.
-This means that each half term every child will have the opportunity to be a focus child.
+Instead of having focus activities, we have focus children.
+After the October half-term we will select two focus children per week to work with and observe closely.
+This means that each child will have the opportunity to be a focus child three times a year.
 This does not mean that the other children are not learning, or getting adult interaction, but rather that they are continuing with their own learning journeys independently, whilst we ensure that each child has equal opportunity for quality teaching and learning.
 Any ‘wow’ moments for any child are recorded and uploaded onto Tapestry.

 During the focus week observations are collected by school staff and cover all areas of the curriculum.
 These observations are loaded onto one record in Tapestry and published at the end of the focus week so they are available to the child and the parents.
 A letter reviewing the week is also sent home with the child.